Rramos1997/Capstone/README.md

 # BRT   (Bash Readable Textfile)
 An interpretive language to simplify bash terminal commands.
-So far the 3 commands this code can run is (COMPILE|RUN|MOVE) and it can only compile .cpp or .c files
+So far the only compilers this uses is g++ or gcc.

 ## Syntax:
          compile [list of files] with [compiler] {secondary phrase} {executabale}